benzhou1/smart-motion.nvim/docs/registering.md

 ## 🔁 `infer` and Trigger Behavior

-When registering a motion, the `infer` flag controls how the dispatcher interprets the first keypress:
+When registering a motion, the `infer` flag controls how the motion engine interprets the first keypress:

 - If `infer = false` (default), the motion key **is the motion**.
 - If `infer = true`, the key is treated as a **trigger for an action**, and the **next key** determines the motion to apply it to.